Colorectal (Colon) Cancer

 Colorectal Cancer Research and Innovation

-We are part of the Gastrointestinal Oncology Specialized Program of Research Excellence (SPORE).
-This makes us just as collaborative with our research as we are in our clinical program.
+We are just as collaborative with our research as we are in our clinical program.
 By involving more than 40 researchers from 18 departments we have made significant strides in researching gastrointestinal cancers.
 Our goal has been focused upon what biologic, genetic and/or molecular processes have to take place to give rise to the development of gastrointestinal cancer.
 We are dedicated to moving our research from the laboratory to the bedside and, to that end, offer a number of clinical trials.